passwordless-id/webauthn/docs/concepts.md

 By verifying server-side, that the signed authentication payload contains the freshly generated challenge, it ensures a copied and reused payload will not work since the challenge.

+You can use `server.randomChallenge()` to generate a cryptographically strong password.

 ### Device-bound vs synced